Popular Undergraduate Courses • Undergraduate

 Many colleges, such as Cass Business School, Alliance Manchester Business School, Warwick Business School and Cardiff Business School, among others, have partnered with ICAEW-authorised employers to offer its students a one-year paid industry work experience, along with accountancy degrees.
 Most of these accounting courses provide credit for up to eight out of 15 modules, whereas other accounting and finance courses provide credit for up to six modules.
 The complete list of colleges offering degrees with an ICAEW-authorised training employer can be found here.

 Note: All the aforementioned courses have a duration of four years.

 3) ICAEW accredited degree:

-There are a few colleges that offer ICAEW accredited degrees, so if you plan on studying at any of these places, you can get credit for the modules you study.
+There are a few colleges that offer ICAEW-accredited degrees, so if you plan on studying at any of these places, you can get credit for the modules you study.
 For example, The University of Liverpool offers a BA (Hons) Accounting and Finance degree, which offers credit for 12 ACA modules.
-This means that after your undergraduate degree, you only have to complete the remaining three advanced level modules instead of 15, 450 days of work experience and complete the ethical and professional development.
-The list of other colleges offering ICAEW accredited degrees and number of credits can be found here.
+This means that after your undergraduate degree, you only have to complete the remaining three advanced-level modules instead of 15, 450 days of work experience and complete the ethical and professional development.
+The list of other colleges offering ICAEW-accredited degrees and the number of credits can be found here.

 If you are applying to any of these competitive courses, remember to start your applications as soon as possible.
 For advice on what not to do when writing UCAS personal statement and for more course-specific information, get in touch with us.